 The Hidden Cost of an Empty Boat

-Run the numbers on one dead mid-week day a week across a 20-week season.
-At a $600 half-day rate and a four-person maximum, that is $48,000 in unrealized revenue per season — not counting tips.
+Price it out per seat.
+Take a captain selling half-days at $600 a head with a four-person maximum: every day the boat sits, that is $2,400 of capacity going unsold.
+One dead mid-week day a week across a 20-week season is $2,400 × 20 — $48,000 in unrealized revenue, not counting tips.
+If you price per boat instead of per angler, run the same math with your boat rate; the total shrinks but the logic doesn't.
 The boat costs the same whether it leaves the dock or not.
 Insurance, slip fees, fuel kept in the tanks: fixed costs do not disappear on Tuesdays.

 The good news is that mid-week slots are not invisible to demand — they are invisible to your marketing.
 Most captains only push weekend dates on social media, the same place everyone else pushes them.
 The anglers who can book a Tuesday are out there; they just do not know you have room.